-Dr Sophie Shotter is a rising star in aesthetics and known for her skin glow ethos and her natural-looking injectables.
-The 36-year-old founder of the Illuminate Skin Clinic in Kent (she also practices in London and Buckinghamshire) is a fan of the subtle transformative powers of Botox and fillers, but believes that before you even consider injectables, looking after your skin is a must
+Award-winning , Dr Sophie Shotter is the beauty editor's favourite skin doctor.
+Most famous for her natural-looking injectables, seeking out and offering the best tech treatments and working with clinically-proven, specifically selected skincare brands, Sophie is the doctor to have in your little black book.
+Sophie is also on the BCAM board, a charity actively pushing for better regulation.
+Sophie is the founder of the Illuminate Skin Clinic in Kent (she also practices in London) is a fan of the subtle transformative powers of Botox and fillers, but believes that before you even consider injectables, looking after your skin is a must

 Which treatments would she trust with her own face and body for natural effective results?
 From a breast lift to fat freezing, laser and ultrasound, here’s what Dr Shotter swears by.